*Updated November 2022

 The global transportation of goods is accountable for a high carbon footprint, which is why the Detroit-based company Traxen offers a way for trucks to contribute to more sustainable transportation systems.

-Ali Maleki, Traxen’s founder, has launched iQ-Cruise, an intelligent cruise control software that reduces fuel spendings by 10%.
+Ali Maleki, Traxen’s founder, has launched iQ-Pilot, an intelligent cruise control software that reduces fuel spendings by 10%.
 The adaptive cruise control system works for both electric and traditional, internal-combustion trucks, and is speculated to lead the way for self-driving trucks, as they’ve already perfected speed control.

 Furthermore, the technology improves driver safety through relevant warnings that don’t distract the driver and give them ample time to react.
-Using accumulated data and AI and Machine Learning, the company expects fuel savings through iQ-Cruise to grow from 10 to 15% by 2023.
+Using accumulated data and AI and Machine Learning, the company expects fuel savings through iQ-Pilot to grow from 10 to 15% by 2023.

 3. Uniti Sweden